linq2js/storion/packages/docs/api/async.md

 ### async.all()

 Wait for all async states to be ready.
-Supports both `AsyncState` and `PromiseWithState`, with array, record, or rest parameter syntax.
+Supports both `AsyncState` and `PromiseLike`, with array, record, or rest parameter syntax.

 ```ts
 // Array form (recommended for type inference)